ZeroMajor/first-angular-app/README.md

 * services are declared available by adding them to `providers` section of module
 * `Observable` has a pipeline (`.pipe`) suitable for e.g. error handling
 * to actually call `Observable`, `.subscribe()` is used
+* `ActivatedRoute` - currently active route
+* In route module usages, order does matter - more common one should be latter